MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 3. Set filters if you want to limit the projects that the batch job will process.
 4. Choose the **OK** button to create the invoices.

-You can review and post created invoices in the **Sales Invoices** window.
+You can review and post created invoices on the **Sales Invoices** page.

 > [!NOTE]
-> Alternatively, invoice a customer by selecting the project, and then choosing the **Create Project Sales Invoice** action in the project or **Create Sales Invoice** action in the project tasks.
+> Alternatively, invoice a customer by selecting the project, and then choosing the **Create Project Sales Invoice** action, or use the **Create Sales Invoice** action in the project tasks.

 ## To create and post project sales invoice from project planning lines